 for 20% Off + a FREE Catnip Toy

 How often should you wash and change out the litter box?

 When doing so, it’s important to wash the box and litter tray itself with warm water and soap, or water and vinegar.
 The types of cat litter matter, too.
-Sometimes clumping litter gets dried up and is really hard to remove from the box itself when you’re changing out the litter, so washing and scrubbing the box out thoroughly is important.
+Sometimes clumping litter gets dried up when you’re changing out the litter, so washing and scrubbing the box out thoroughly is important.
 Never use bleach to wash the box and cat litter tray because it can interact with the ammonia in your cat’s pee and that can be hazardous.
 Also, you should never dispose of your cat’s litter by flushing it down the toilet.
 If you are pregnant, you should never be the one changing out the litter as you can risk contracting toxoplasmosis.